TakanariShimbo/TakanariShimbo.github.io/README.md

 ## 🚀About

 This is the repository of "My Github Pages".
-This branch is standalone (import all module as cdn).
+This branch is standalone (import all module as CDN).

 https://takanarishimbo.github.io/